2022

 Stephen Scherer, PhD

-The Hospital for Sick Children DRDC Completed
+The Hospital for Sick Children Defence Research and Development Canada Completed

 Near-Term Ideas to Address Aircrew Helmet Systems-Induced Neck Pain Steven Fischer, PhD